 We then had a lecture by Professor Nancy Papalopulu on the nervous system.
 As I was a non-bio student I was sceptical if I would understand anything but the lecture was presented in such a manner that I understood the importance of progenitor cells (stem cells) and how they form neurons.
 The lecture was exceptionally interesting for those interested in stem cell research.

 That evening we had the science bazaar which was one of the highlights of the program.
 Participants presented the projects on which they had worked for a long time.
 There were many innovative experiments, ideas, theories and applications of those theories.
 It was a matter of great pride that 5 Indians were presenting.
 Of the 10 participants chosen, there was only one participant from each country but 2 from India and 2 from the UK which made the fellow Indians very proud.

 Sir Colin Terry, a renowned engineer, gave us a very important, interesting lecture on Crossing Science Boundaries.
 I just want to reiterate the fact that this topic is very significant as it teaches us to collaborate our research and knowledge for the benefit of the human race.

 I also wanted to encourage more of my fellow Indians to participate.
-It is definitely an eye opener for Indian students.
-You not only learn interesting aspects of science, but also international cooperation and get a chance to showcase your culture and traditions to different people.
-This is a once in a lifetime opportunity.
-There are very simple aspects which make it a memorable experience, such as: the buddy system, optional visits and the whole atmosphere itself.
+It is definitely an eye-opener for Indian students.
+You not only learn interesting aspects of science but also international cooperation and get a chance to showcase your culture and traditions to different people.
+This is a once-in-a-lifetime opportunity.
+There are very simple aspects that make it a memorable experience, such as the buddy system, optional visits, and the whole atmosphere itself.